Cut/Trim, Move and Delete

 How to delete a video section

-To remove a video section first you need to separate that section by doing one or two cuts as presented in the Cut section above.
+To remove a video section, you first need to separate it by doing one or two cuts as presented in the Cut section above.

 Make the first cut at the beginning of the section you want to remove and the second cut at its end.
-Next click on that new section to select it and press "Delete" on the left side of the screen or use the Delete key on the keyboard.
+Next, click on that new section to select it and press the Delete button on the left side of the screen or use the Delete key on your keyboard.

 Moving objects on the timeline

 To move a clip in the timeline, click on it to select it, and you will see a yellow border around the clip.
-If you want to select multiple clips, you can lasso them by holding down your cursor.
-To select multiple non-adjacent clips, hold down the Ctrl or Command key and click on individual clips.
+If you want to select multiple clips, you can click and drag on an empty space to draw a yellow selection box over them.
+To select multiple non-adjacent clips, hold down the CTRL key (Windows) or Command ⌘ key (Mac) and click on individual clips.

 Once you have selected the clips you want to move, you can click and drag them to a new location in the timeline to rearrange them.
 Additionally, you can move the selected clips to other tracks if you need to.